Stochastic optimization with decision-dependent distributions: Outline of the main results

 \subsection{Calm and contractive algorithms (Section~\ref{sec:prox_point_prox_grad})}

-We begin the algorithmic development by analyzing a number of conceptual algorithms under state-dependent distributions, the most important of which is repeated minimization \eqref{eqn:rep:min}.
+We begin the algorithmic development by analyzing a number of conceptual algorithms under state-dependent distributions, the most important being repeated minimization \eqref{eqn:rep:min}.
 More generally, the classical proximal point and gradient methods extend to the state-dependent setting as follows:

 where $\eta>0$ is a user-specified step size.
 Thus in each iteration $t$, the two algorithms simply take a proximal point step and a proximal gradient step, respectively, on the static problem $\texttt{St}(\cD(x_t))$.
 The proximal point method in the extreme case $\eta=\infty$ coincides with repeated minimization \eqref{eqn:rep:min}.
 Setting notation, let us denote either of these updates as $x_{t+1}=S_{x_t}(x_t)$; more generally, the symbol $S_y(x)$ will denote the update of a point $x$ by an algorithm acting on the static problem $\mathtt{St}(\cD(y))$.